Stamped Concrete, Artificial Turf & Landscaping Experts

 Ornamental grasses, hardy perennials, and structure plants that handle heat and exposure: Little Bluestem, Blue Oat Grass, Karl Foerster, Switchgrass, Salvia, Penstemon, Blanket Flower, Catmint, Hummingbird Mint, Russian Sage, Rabbitbrush, Potentilla.

-Great for: south/west exposures, corner lots, open front yards.
+Great for: south and west exposures, corner lots, open front yards.

 Part shade • north exposure